-MedShare’s goal is to build healthy communities and strengthen health systems both locally in the U.S. and abroad by repurposing unused, unexpired donated medical products.
+MedShare’s goal is to build healthy communities and strengthen health systems both locally in the U.S. and abroad by donating quality, unused, unexpired surplus medical products.
 Primary healthcare is the foundation of health systems and is central to:

 All too often, primary healthcare is a weak link in health systems.
 Over 400 million people worldwide lack access to essential health services typically delivered through primary care.